GiovaneIwamoto/grid-motors/README.md

 > [!WARNING]
 > Jest unit testing coverage achieved only 40%, which is not very satisfactory.
 It is evident that there is ample room for improvement in terms of test coverage.
 Increasing the test coverage can greatly enhance the overall quality and reliability of the codebase, as it helps to identify and fix potential issues and regressions.

 ---

-### **CONCLUSION**

-This project provides a simple and straightforward way for managing reserves, cars and users accounts.
-Whether you're creating a new reserve or deleting your account, the project has got you covered.

----